 The webinar featured a distinguished speaker, Randi Suwandaru, member of the BAZNAS Team of Indonesia Aid for Palestine and PhD in Islamic Finance from INCEIF University Malaysia; along with esteemed discussants Astrid Fiona Harningtyas, Management of Studies and Development at IAEI-UK and PhD Candidate at Durham University, and Sabiq Musthafa, Head of Research on Islamic Philosophy and Economic Thought at IAEI-UK and an alumnus of the University of Exeter.
 The session was moderated by Muhammad Yusuf Ridwan, Programme Management Officer of IAEI-UK and MSc graduate from the University of Manchester.

 The discussion opened with an exploration of the foundations of the Islamic Moral Economy (IME).
 The speakers described the moral economy as one in which economic behaviour is deeply rooted within a wider ethical and social structure.
 Rather than viewing individuals as mere rational utility maximisers, IME emphasises reciprocity, mutual responsibility, and the obligation to ensure that the pursuit of personal benefit does not cause harm to others.
-Grounded in Islamic principles of justice, compassion, and trustworthiness, this perspective frames economic activity as a means of nurturing social cohesion and upholding human dignity.
+Economic activity, in this view, is inseparable from moral judgement and social consequence.
+Grounded in Islamic principles of justice, compassion, and trustworthiness, this perspective frames economic life not simply as a mechanism for wealth creation, but as a moral endeavour aimed at nurturing social cohesion and upholding human dignity.

-The conversation then turned to the global justice crisis, with a focus on the persistent poverty, inequality, and structural disadvantages experienced across societies.
-Despite technological advancement and increasing global wealth, disparities in access to resources and opportunities remain stark.
-The speakers argued that such injustices arise not only from technical shortcomings in policy but also from deeper moral deficiencies within contemporary economic systems.
-IME, they noted, provides an alternative framework that seeks to reconnect economic decision-making with ethical considerations and long-term social welfare.
+The conversation then turned to the global justice crisis, with a focus on the persistence of poverty, inequality, and structural disadvantages experienced across societies.
+Despite technological advancement and increasing global wealth, disparities in access to resources, opportunities, and security remain stark.
+The speakers argued that such injustices arise not only from technical shortcomings in policy design, but also from deeper moral deficiencies embedded in contemporary economic systems.
+In this context, IME was presented as an alternative framework that seeks to reconnect economic decision-making with ethical responsibility and long-term social welfare, rather than short-term accumulation.

 The speakers further engaged with influential ideas on human motivation, particularly the view that individuals act not solely out of self-interest but also from sympathy, moral obligation, and commitment to shared values.
-These ethical impulses resonate strongly with Islamic teachings, which understand economic life as an arena in which moral character is formed and expressed.
+Drawing on this perspective, they noted that people may willingly accept personal costs when driven by ethical conviction.
+These impulses resonate strongly with Islamic teachings, which understand economic life as an arena in which moral character is formed and expressed, and where responsibility towards others is integral rather than incidental.

 With this webinar, IAEI-UK continues its mission to cultivate collaborative thought and action within the global Islamic economics community, contributing to the pursuit of a fairer, more sustainable, and more humane economic order.